 Thanks to generations of astronomers, now backed up by space exploration, the solar system has an ever-growing list of dwarf planets, moons, asteroids, comets, as well as smaller objects.
-But it has only eight major planets.
+But there are only eight major planets in our solar system.
 In order of distance from the sun, they are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.

 As Universe Today explained, these eight worlds are distinguished from all other objects orbiting the sun — including the (in)famous dwarf planet Pluto — by the way their massive gravitational fields “sweep out” the region of space around their orbits.
 Thus, apart from their own moon systems, they are all but devoid of near neighbors in space.

 We tend to imagine the planets as having been discovered by astronomers with telescopes, but this has only happened twice, with Uranus and Neptune.
 Of the other six, five of them — Mercury, Venus, Mars, Jupiter and Saturn — are among the brightest visible “stars” in the night sky.